More information about this programme

 - We have extensive industry connections and strong links with international design networks including the Cumulus Association and The Designers Accord.

 - Our acclaimed programmes are full of individual, team and interdisciplinary learning opportunities.

 - You will enjoy studio-based learning with access to specialised equipment and spaces.

 Minimum entry requirements are:

-- The Bachelor of Design (discipline endorsed) Level 7 OR an equivalent qualification at bachelor level or above, with an overall grade of B+ or higher in your final year, Level 7 courses.
+- The Bachelor of Design (discipline endorsed) Level 7 OR an equivalent qualification at bachelor level or above.
 Please send us certified copies of your undergraduate degree transcript and other relevant qualifications.

 - A physical or digital portfolio which demonstrates a depth of engagement with creative work relevant to your field.
 Please see below for more information.

 - International applicants must demonstrate that they have equivalent experience/qualifications as domestic applicants.
 Click here for your country’s equivalent academic entry requirements.